microsoft/binskim/docs/BinSkimRules.md

 #### `Error`: Error

 The BIND_NOW flag is missing from this binary, so relocation sections in '{0}' will not be marked as read only after the binary is loaded.
 An attacker can overwrite these to redirect control flow.
-Ensure you are compiling with the compiler flags '-Wl,z,now' to address this.
+Ensure you are compiling with the compiler flags '-Wl,-z,now' to address this.

 #### `InvalidMetadata`: NotApplicable